sandwich-coder/CubeDimAE/README.md

 ### Contribution

 We propose a method to method to estimate the intrinsic dimension of a dataset, which is known to be the optimal latent dimension of an autoencoder, and automatically design an optimal autoencoder.
+We show its feasibility on five datasets and reducing the training time.